 I was starting to feel extremely defeated.
 I questioned my products, the pricing, and everything I was doing.
 Until one day I got a notification on Pinterest.

-I was blown away that this platform could suddenly bring in over $600 in sales on one product in one month.
+I was blown away that this platform could bring in over $600 in sales on one product in one week.
 I took it as a sign and I set out to learn anything and everything I could about Pinterest.
 Today I’m sharing everything I have learned over the past 3 years about Pinterest and using it to market an Etsy Shop.

 The Problem With Etsy Search Results